Poverty headcount ratio at $6.85 a day (2017 PPP) (% of population)

 The Global Living Wage Coalition has developed 2 Reference Value studies for Argentina based on the Anker methodology.
 A Living Wage Reference Value for non-metropolitan urban Argentina and a Living Income Reference Value for rural Argentina.

-The Anker Living Wage Reference Value for non-metropolitan urban Argentina is 38,741 Argentine pesos (378 EUR) per month.
+The Anker Living Wage Reference Value for non-metropolitan urban Argentina from 2022 is 107,942 Argentine pesos (929 EUR) per month.
 This is the wage workers in non-metropolitan urban areas of Argentina would need to afford a basic but decent standard of living.
-The living wage estimate for non-metropolitan urban Argentina is 1.8 times the national minimum wage and 2.5 times more than the average agricultural wage in Argentina.
-When compared to the national poverty line wage, the estimate is 28% higher.